Partly Sunny with a High Near 32 | SweetwaterNOW

 Today

-A 20 percent chance of snow after 4pm.
 Partly sunny, with a high near 32.
-West southwest wind 10 to 14 mph, with gusts as high as 21 mph.
+Wind chill values as low as -5.
+Breezy, with a west wind around 15 mph, with gusts as high as 20 mph.

 Tonight

+Partly cloudy, with a low around 22.
+South wind 8 to 10 mph.

+Mostly sunny, with a high near 39.
+South wind 7 to 9 mph.

-A 30 percent chance of snow, mainly before 4am.
-Mostly cloudy, with a low around 19.
-Breezy, with a southwest wind 14 to 16 mph, with gusts as high as 22 mph.
+A 30 percent chance of snow, mainly after 11pm.
+Mostly cloudy, with a low around 21.
+Blustery, with a south wind 7 to 16 mph becoming east northeast after midnight.
+Winds could gust as high as 21 mph.

+Snow.
+Patchy blowing snow after 8am.
+High near 25.
+Blustery, with a northeast wind 16 to 24 mph, with gusts as high as 31 mph.
+Chance of precipitation is 80%.

 Wednesday